MercuryPay/HostedCheckout.VB6/README.md

 A VB6 application that demonstrates integrating to HostedCheckout using a webbrowser control.

+Note: depending on which operating system you are using for your development environment you may need to experiment with the MSXML2 control and the webbrowser control.
+This project used windows 7 64bit and required the XMLHTTP60 vs. XMLHTTP20 interface.

 >There are 3 steps to process a payment with Mercury's Hosted Checkout platform.

 ##Step 1: Initialize Payment